theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-dialog.md

 ## Description

-`furo-ui5-dialog` is a extended ui5-dialog which can attach itself to a parent dom element.
+The furo-ui5-dialog is a extended ui5-dialog which can attach itself to a parent dom element.

 This is helpful, when you have used z-indexes in one of the parents, which put the original ui5-dialog behind the backdrop.